 You can expect this to be a continuing problem.
 More officers are receiving their DRE "certification", so more of these evaluations are being done.
 The use of marijuana also appears to be on the rise, since it is more "socially acceptable."
 That means officers are stopping drivers who they believe have smoked marijuana, but they don't have a quick test to perform to determine whether they are intoxicated.
 The default is to conduct a blood draw, but by then you have been arrested.

 You need an experienced DWI defense attorney and an expert

-If you have been arrested for driving while intoxicated, and your being charged with "Drugged driving" and not drunk driving, you need to find an experienced DWI defense attorney.
+If you have been arrested for driving while intoxicated, and you're being charged with "Drugged driving" and not drunk driving, you need to find an experienced DWI defense attorney.
 Much like FST's, the DRE test has almost no scientific validity.
-It sounds convincing to jurors though, unless you know how to attack them.
-If your blood tests shows some substance in your bloodstream, that's a another issue that requires an experienced DWI defense attorney.
+It sounds convincing to jurors though unless you know how to attack them.
+If your blood tests show some substance in your bloodstream, that's another issue that requires an experienced DWI defense attorney.
 There are no set levels for controlled substances like there is for alcohol.
 In other words, there is no presumption that you are intoxicated if your blood levels are over a certain level.
 That is an extremely complex and technical issue, and you not only need an experienced DWI attorney, but also an expert.